calvinmetcalf/intercal/README.txt

 There is, in addition, an occasionally active USENET newsgroup devoted to the
 language: alt.lang.intercal.

                            NOTES ON THE POSIX BUILD

 The configure script in this distribution is called 'config.sh', to be kind to people trying to build under DOS, and also just because we like being different.

-At the top of ick.h are two defines that you may need to remove if you are using lex instead of flex.

-Many lexes export a yylineno variable, an undocumented feature that is not in flex (by default).
-If your build fails because of redecleration of yylineno, comment out the define of YYLINENO_BY_HAND.

-Some lexes also supply a yyrestart function to begin parsing a second file, while others automatically restart after seeing an EOF.
-(This is the case with flex.)
-If your build fails at link time because yyrestart is not defined, comment out the define of USE_YYRESTART.
+(You can build and install C-INTERCAL using the familiar routine of config.sh, then make, then make install.)

-I have also come across lexes whose default limits for various things aren't high enough to handle INTERCAL's various lexing conundrums.
+I have come across lexes whose default limits for various things aren't high enough to handle INTERCAL's various lexing conundrums.
 In this case, pay attention to the error messages they give you, and alter the source file src/lexer.l accordingly.
+(Note that previously you might also have had to change some defines at the top of ick.h to allow for features of your version of lex; this is no longer required, as one of the defines is now detected by config.sh and the source files were refactored to make the other moot.)

 If you are using gcc in an non-ANSI environment, such as SunOS, it is strongly recommended that you add "-Wno-unused -Wimplicit" to the gcc command in the makefile.
-If you are in an ANSI environment and are using the current versions of gcc, flex, and bison, C-INTERCAL should build with no warnings.
+If you are in an ANSI environment and are using the current versions of gcc, flex, and bison, C-INTERCAL should build with no warnings (except some from rm saying it can't find files, which is not a problem; if installing for a second or subsequent time, you may also get a harmless warning from mkdir explaining that the directory it's trying to make already exists, and you can ignore that too).

-As the debugger is interactive, it needs to be able to find the GNU GPL.
-The Makefile attempts to copy the GPL to /dev/null to prove it exists.
-If this fails, you will have to point the Makefile to a copy of the GPL yourself.
-You can always copy the one included with this distribution somewhere safe and use that (what the Makefile will try to do by default, but I suspect it always fails).

 If you get an error about 'gettimeofday()', or if you have a more accurate timing function available, there's a whole section about profiling in yuk.h that you can change to affect the accuracy of the timings.
 (Option 0 is pure ANSI C, which can be used as a fallback to allow the debugging library to compile if you have nothing better.)
+Note that the configure script now tries to detect what timing functions you have available; it's pretty good at finding ANSI and POSIX functions, but at the moment I only have one nonstandard one there (gethrtime, which was on one proprietary UNIX system I tested on); feel free to add code to call other proprietary functions in much the same way if they're more accurate than gettimeofday() or POSIX alternatives on some system.

                            NOTES ON THE DJGPP BUILD

 This distribution needs prebuilding; you can use the makeick.bat or makeick.sh file provided to compile the program if you can't compile using the usual POSIX methods via config.sh and make.
-Once the implementation has been built, you can install it by adding the \bin subdirectory to your PATH environment variable (at either end).
+(Unlike previous releases of C-INTERCAL, the configure/make process can work under DJGPP; invoke config.sh as 'sh config.sh' (without the sparks), and run make as normal.
+However, this requires that you've installed quite a few utilities in addition to just gcc, including at least bash, sed, tr and make, but possibly other things I missed.)
+Once the implementation has been built, you can install it by adding the \bin subdirectory to your PATH environment variable (at either end), or by using 'make install' (again without the sparks) if you got config.sh and make to work (which will copy the INTERCAL compiler into your main DJGPP installation direcrtories).
 The temporary output from bison and flex is included in the distribution (for those people who don't have bison and flex, makeick will give error messages, but succeed anyway using the prebuilt versions).
 The districk.bat file will remove all generated files that weren't in the distribution, and the cleanick.bat file will remove all files that aren't needed for a build (including the temporary bison/flex output).
 Note that makeick.bat and makeick.sh produce DJGPP-specific output; and if you're running DJGPP under bash under Windows XP, you may need to either set your default command interpreter for batch files to cmd rather than command.com (by setting your SHELL environment variable, or use some better workaround that I don't know about. (command.com seems to have problems with the PATH environment variable under Windows XP when running under bash.)
 Also try to make sure that you use the .sh versions of the makeick.* scripts when running under bash or a similar ported shell, and the .bat versions when running under a DOS shell.

 Some distributions of DJGPP have a bug where they complain that they can't find 'm4.exe' (or maybe my PATH is still wrong...).
 You can solve this problem by